-An individual unit holder has an additional exemption that relates to interest and dividends received that are not otherwise exempt in terms of the Income Tax Act.
-This exemption is in respect of the first R16 500 of interest and non-exempt dividends (other than foreign dividends) received during the fiscal year.
+An individual unit holder (in either a PUT or a PLS company) has an additional exemption that relates to interest and dividends received that are not otherwise exempt in terms of the Income Tax Act.
+This exemption is in respect of the first R 18,000 (or R 26,000 in the case of an individual who is 65 years or older) of interest and non-exempt dividends (other than foreign dividends) received during the fiscal year.

-A deduction can be claimed for expenditure actually incurred by the unit holder to the extent that the unit holder has incurred that expenditure in order to earn the taxable income.
+A deduction can be claimed for expenditure actually incurred by the unit holder (in either a PUT or a PLS company) to the extent that the unit holder has incurred that expenditure in order to earn the taxable income.

-The taxation of any profit on disposal of the participatory right by the unit holder will depend on whether that unit holder is a dealer in such participatory rights.
+The taxation of any profit on disposal of the participatory right by the unit holder (in either a PUT or a PLS company) will depend on whether that unit holder is a dealer in such participatory rights.
 If so, and the source of the profit is in South Africa, the full profit on sale of such participatory right is taxed at the marginal tax rate of the unit holder (currently between 18% and 40%).
 If the unit holder is an investor rather than a dealer, 25% of the gain is included in taxable income (resulting in an effective rate of 10% at the maximum marginal rate).
-An individual is entitled to reduce the amount of capital gains included in his taxable income by R12 500 each year.
+An individual is entitled to reduce the amount of capital gains included in his taxable income by R 15,000 each year.
 The capital gain will be taxable in South Africa irrespective of the location of the source of the gain.

-The foreign individual unit holder is entitled to treaty benefits as if he would have received the income directly.
+The foreign individual unit holder (in either a PUT or a PLS company) is entitled to treaty benefits.